 You'll get lots of new questions, you could work through them with your customer-facing teams and decide which are worth answering with further how-to articles.

-If you want to get feedback from SEO tools to indicate search volumes, take your article titles and place them into ahrefs bulk keyword analysis tool or into the Google Ads Keyword Planner.
+If you want to get feedback from SEO tools to indicate search volumes and keyword difficulty, take your article titles and place them into ahrefs bulk keyword analysis tool or into the Google Ads Keyword Planner.

 This is where you take content from one channel or medium and utilize it on another channel or medium.
 Of course, this investment in time and money is best spent on your most popular content first.